StellaMighty/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello   This grants access only to the other users chmod 753 hello   This sets the permission of owner, group and others chmod --reference==olleh hello This mirrors the permissions in file olleh to hello chmod -R ugo+x .
-This adds execute permission to all subdirectories of the current directory mkdir -m 751 my_dir   This creates a directoryin a parent directory chgrp school hello   this changes the group owner to school for the file hello
+chmod 007 hello   This grants access only to the other users chmod 753 hello   This sets the permission of owner, group and others chmod --reference==olleh hello This mirrors the permissions in file olleh to hello chmod -R +X .
+This adds execute permission to all subdirectories of the current directory mkdir -m 751 my_dir   This creates a directoryin a parent directory chgrp school hello   this changes the group owner to school for the file hello chown vincent.staff . changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.